vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2022/vf2022report.md

 | Total net assets |-4,050,533 | -2,516,558 | -1,533,975 |
 | Total liabilities and net assets | 818,167 | 2,352,142  | -1,533,975  |

 Total liabilities were unchanged from the previous fiscal year.
 On the other hand, total assets fell significantly below the previous fiscal year's level.
 This is precisely what characterized this term's financial results.
 Specifically, total assets were 2,239,092 yen in the previous period, while they were 1,533,975 yen lower this period, at 705,117 yen.
-Let us now take a look at the changes in the main indicators on the balance sheet since its establishment (Fig-1).
+Let us now take a look at the changes in the main indicators (Light blue cells in the table) on the balance sheet since its establishment (Fig-1).

 ![Fig-1: Changes in Main Indicators in the Balance Sheet since Foundation](./img/fig-1.svg){ width=90% }